 Fact: A courageous business owner will always outperform a fearful one.
 This holds true, no matter how smart the fearful business owner is.

-For instance, many of the most fearful and least successful business owners I have met, were very highly educated.
+For instance, many of the most fearful and least successful business owners I have met or studied, were very highly educated.
 However, as former US president Calvin Coolidge famously said, “The world is full of educated derelicts“.
 They were great at detail.
 Wonderful with research, yet lousy when it came to leaving their comfort zones.
 They lacked the courageous mindset of an entrepreneur.